ankit76/ankit76.github.io/index.md

 <img src="/assets/images/profile.jpg" alt="Ankit Mahajan" style="float: left; margin: 1em 1em 0em 0em; border-radius: 10px; width: 300px;">

-I am a postdoc in the [Reichman group](https://reichmangroup.chem.columbia.edu/) at Columbia University.
-My research focuses on studying the structure and dynamics of many-body quantum systems using computational techniques.
-I work on quantum Monte Carlo methods for *ab initio* electronic structure calculations, particularly in strongly correlated systems.
-I also study electron-phonon interactions in condensed phases, exploring spectral and transport properties of polarons.
-I enjoy writing differentiable and performant code (in JAX 😃).
+I am a postdoctoral researcher in the [Reichman group](https://reichmangroup.chem.columbia.edu/) at Columbia University, using computational simulations to uncover the properties of complex quantum systems.
+My research employs quantum Monte Carlo techniques to perform *ab initio* electronic structure calculations, particularly for materials with strongly correlations.
+A significant part of my work also involves studying how electrons interact with lattice vibrations in condensed matter, focusing on understanding spectroscopic and transport properties of polarons.

 Current research areas include: